royduin/home-assistant-config/README.md

 ## TODO

 - Somehow add the Ikea plugs into the light group
-- Automations for the motion sensor at the stairs
 - Low battery notifications
 - Vacation mode
 - Floorplan